Results 921 to 940 of 2823

 Also more on topic Top Gear seems to be one of those shows that screams guy show but a lot of women watch it.

-Pretty much sums up what has been said in this thread and articles linked here but it does a good job at that."Reason is the madness of the strongest"
+Pretty much sums up what has been said in this thread and articles linked here but it does a good job at that.to wound the autumnal city.

 No, that's not me saying I'm going to actually burn down their headquarters.
 If I went around burning down every home that belonged to someone or something that pissed me off, I'd be sent up as a serial arsonist of legendary proportions.